 Full Join in SQL

 The Full Join basically returns all records from the left table and also from the right table.
-For example, let’s say, we have two tables, Table A and Table B. When Full Join is applied on these two tables, it returns us all records from both Table A and Table B. If the condition is not met, then null value is displayed instead.
+For example, let’s say, we have two tables, Table A and Table B. When Full Join is applied on these two tables, it returns us all records from both Table A and Table B. If the condition is not met, then the null value is displayed instead.

-where SELECT, FULL JOIN, and ON are the keywords, columns is the list of columns, table1 is the first table and table2 is the second table, and column_x and column_y are the columns for performing Left Join, followed by a semicolon.
+where SELECT, FULL JOIN, and ON are the keywords, columns are the list of columns, table1 is the first table, table2 is the second table, and column_x and column_y are the columns for performing Left Join, followed by a semicolon.

-Enrol yourself for SQL online course and give a head-start to your career in SQL!
+Enroll yourself in SQL online course and give a head-start to your career in SQL!

 Let’s apply Full Join to two tables, the employee table, and the department table